uva-responsibleai/fall-24/safety/mar-11.md

 The [Poisoning Attacks against SVMs](https://arxiv.org/abs/1206.6389) paper describes a kernelizable method of attacks against SVM models.
 The authors note that this work "breaks new ground" in the research of data-driven attacks against such models because their attack strategy is kernelizable.
 Their findings and conclusions are intuitive and easy to follow from the reader's point of view.
 Their attack strategy description is accompanied by a clear example: an attack on a digit classifier.
 They clearly show how the attacker is able to use their strategy to modify training input data to produce classification error.
 These attack modifications are understandable to the user as well: they clearly show how the attacker modifies the data so that the "7 straightens to resemble a 1, the lower segment of the 9 becomes more round thus mimicking an 8," and so on.
 Overall, the authors of this paper adequately communicate the technical aspects of their attack strategy in a way that even non-technical readers can easily understand, and the conclusions that follow are well-supported by the evidence they gathered in their attack.

 However, the results in this paper are rudimentary as compared to those in recent ML papers.
 They provide results on synthetic data and subsets of MNIST (by taking two digits and training a binary classifier SVM to distinguish between them).
 While they illustrated a novel concept well and in depth back then, a more thorough investigation may have been desirable.
 In addition, the attack on SVM is entirely white box, and involves strong assumptions about the knowledge the adversary has that may be too strong in practice: in real life, adversaries may not have access to information such as the training/validation data.

-In [27], while the work on producing (then) state-of-the-art attacks is impressive, the rationale for basing the success of their results for OptP was not convincing and might lead to a slight inflation of claimed success.
-In particular, an adversary would have to mount multiple attacks (combinatorial in the number of choices of loss, label initialization strategy, argument, and attack objective/loss) and then report the best.
-This is not fairly comparable against baselines that only offer one candidate (apparently).
-However, discussion on the feasibility of each method (attack or defense) as compared to their baselines was very interesting and provided a practical insight into these methods' feasibility in practice.
-Also a more tangible quantification of the damage the proposed poisoning attack can do in terms of, say, prescribing medicinal dosage helped underline the fact that these attacks can lead to serious real-life consequences.

 # References
 [26].
 Poisoning attacks against support vector machines.
 Biggio et al. 2012